Code-Institute-Submissions/play-whiff-whaff-game/README.md

 ### Designer's strategy
 * to design a basic but enjoyable game for a wide range of users at any age;

-* to apply minimal text, the website user is not overwhelmed with the content and simply not lose interest;
+* to apply minimal text, so the website user is not overwhelmed with the content and simply does not lose interest;

 ### Design elements
 *   a color pallete has been used to the specific elements (body, canvas, etc.) of the project to achieve an *'eye-catching'* effect;